kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

 ##### Create

 - After a KubeadmControlPlane object is created, it must bootstrap a control plane with a given number of replicas.
-- If an error occurs, `KubeadmControlPlane.Status.ErrorStatus` and `KubeadmControlPlane.Status.ErrorMessage` are populated.
+- If an error occurs, `KubeadmControlPlane.Status.FailureReason` and `KubeadmControlPlane.Status.FailureMessage` are populated.
 - `KubeadmControlPlane.Spec.Replicas` must be an odd number.
 - Can create an arbitrary number of control planes if etcd is external to the control plane, which will be determined by introspecting `KubeadmControlPlane.Spec.KubeadmConfigSpec`.
 - Creating a KubeadmControlPlane with > 1 replicas is equivalent to creating a KubeadmControlPlane with 1 replica followed by scaling the KubeadmControlPlane to the desired number of replicas